ideditor/schema-builder/README.md

 ##### `icon`

-An icon representing…
-- a preset, e.g. `"icon": "maki-park"` ([Example](https://github.com/tordans/id-tagging-schema/blob/main/data/presets/power/tower.json))
+An icon representing a preset, e.g. `"icon": "temaki-power_tower"` ([Example](https://github.com/openstreetmap/id-tagging-schema/blob/main/data/presets/power/tower.json)).
-- a field, e.g. `"icons": { "foo-value": "maki-park" }` ([Example](https://github.com/tordans/id-tagging-schema/blob/main/data/fields/design_power_tower.json))

 More information about available icon sets and usage of icons can be found on the [icons subpage](ICONS.md).

 ##### `imageURL`